A Boat rental in Croatia? Why?

 Firstly, you should consider your purpose and party.
 Although they go hand-in-hand, these are some of the greatest factors that determine where you visit.
-Below i’ll list the most appropriate islands per party:
+Below I’ll list the most appropriate islands per party:

 - Rab: Rab is a perfect break for when you and your companions want to get a little active!
 Biking, trekking and scuba diving are great here.
 You’ll also have access to some underwater remains of wrecks for you to explore!
 Also a 1hr 45 minute journey to Krk.

 - Brac: Brac is certainly stunning and one of Croatia’s most picturesque!
-Here, you should consider spending the night as it is beautifully tranquil one all the day-trippers have left.
+Here, you should consider spending the night as it is a beautifully tranquil one all the day-trippers have left.

 - Vis: There’s an old charm about Vis that is unarguable.
 Vis was previously a military base and is home to the production of wine and fishing!
-Finding places to eat will be real treat.
+Finding places to eat will be a real treat.

-- Hvar: Hvar is home to hills of sweet smelling lavender, making your every breathe even more pleasant than the last.
+- Hvar: Hvar is home to hills of sweet smelling lavender, making your every breath even more pleasant than the last.
 Here you can simply enjoy the beach.
 Relax, you need it!
 When you’re ready, head toward Brac, which is a simple 45 minute journey.

 For the Nature Lovers

 After reading this, we hope you’ve received some guidance concerning where you should go and what you can do!
-If you’re interested in seeing one of our Croatian sailing roots, please feel free to let us know.
+If you’re interested in seeing one of our Croatian sailing routes, please feel free to let us know.